yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 # The uiautomation module

 This module is for UIAutomatoin on Windows(Windows XP with SP3, Windows Vista, Windows 7 and Windows 8/8.1/10).
-It supports UIAutomatoin for the applications which implmented UIAutomation Provider, such as MFC, Windows Form, WPF, Modern UI(Metro UI), Qt and Firefox.
+It supports UIAutomatoin for the applications which implmented UIAutomation Provider, such as MFC, Windows Form, WPF, Modern UI(Metro UI), Qt and Firefox(<=56).

 uiautomation is shared under the Apache Licence 2.0.
 This means that the code can be freely copied and distributed, and costs nothing to use.